-- Rabies is almost always contracted by exposure to a rabid animal - The exposure is typically through a bite but can also be through saliva or brain/nervous system tissue from an infected animal coming in contact with broken skin or mucous membranes in the eyes, nose, or mouth - Person to person transmission is extremely rare; however, precautions should be taken to prevent exposure to the saliva of a person with rabies - Tissues from individuals with rabies must not be used in transplant procedures - Blood, urine, and feces is not associated with risk for infection
+Rabies is almost always contracted via:

+- Animal to Person through direct contact with saliva or brain/nervous system tissue from an infection animal. - The exposure is typically through a bite or scratch but can also be through broken skin or mucous membranes in the eyes, nose, or mouth.

+Person to person and environment to person transmission is extremely rare; however, precautions should be taken to prevent exposure to the saliva of a person with rabies.
+Blood, urine, and feces is not associated with risk for infection.
+Tissues from individuals with rabies must not be used in transplant procedures.